 From OMERO 5.6.0 release, the omero-web library supports Python 3 and can be installed via pip.
-We need to specify a location OMERODIR to create log files and a config.xml file.
+We need to specify an OMERODIR location where omero-web will create log files and a config.xml file.
 This can be any existing directory.
-We recommend you use a virtual environment: